Saint-Germain-en-Laye: History

 Saint-Germain-en-Laye is famous for its 2.4 km long stone terrace built by André Le Nôtre from 1669 to 1673.
 The terrace provides a view over the valley of the Seine and, in the distance, Paris.
 During the French Revolution, the name was changed along with many other places whose names held connotations of religion or royalty.
 Temporarily, Saint-Germain-en-Laye became Montagne-du-Bon-Air.
-During his reign, Napoleon I established his cavalry officers training school in the Château-Vieux.
+During his reign, Napoleon established his cavalry officers training school in the Château-Vieux.

 The Treaty of Saint-Germain was signed in 1919 and was applied on 16 July 1920.
 The treaty officially registered the breakup of the Habsburg empire, which recognized the independence of Czechoslovakia, Poland, Hungary, and the Kingdom of the Serbs, Croats, and Slovenes (Yugoslavia).

+In 1880, the town saw the erection of a statue of Adolphe Thiers, responsible for the massacre of the Paris Commune.
+The following year, this statue was targeted by the Thiers statue bombing, where a "French Revolutionary Committee", probably an anarchist group, failed to destroy the statue.
+However, it was one of the first propaganda by the deed attacks, and the first in France.

-During the occupation from 1940 to 1944, the town was the headquarters of the German Army.
+During the occupation from 1940 to 1944, the town was the headquarters of the Oberbefehlshaber West, the commander of the German armed forces on the Western Front.
+It has been called "the most occupied city in France."

 On 1 January 2019, the former commune Fourqueux was merged into Saint-Germain-en-Laye.